-Music 4 Vets is a program under the Music 4 More organization that donates instruments to music therapy programs for veterans.
-In 2017 we hope to expand this program to include instrument lessons to veterans in transition.
+Music 4 Vets is a program under the Music 4 More organization that donates instruments to music therapy programs for veterans and active military.

 Music 4 More envisions a world where every community has access to the tools and resources needed to provide the educational, healing and inspirational benefits of music.